dushimsam/deep-dive-into-algorithms/graph-pheory/basic-theory.md

 Explain why .
 3. Describe 3 steps of kosaraju's algorithm and the reason for each.
 4. Differentiate P,NP,NP-HARD,NP-COMPLETE algorithms ?

+                 xi.
+TREE QUERIES

+1. In which format to represent the nodes of tree when finding the ancestor of a particular node
+   A. Adjency list
+   B. Edge list
+   C. Matrix representation
+   D. array